kstensland/incidents/oct_29_2022_incident.md

 There are a few takeaways from this to make sure the same mistakes don't happen again.

 1. **Any signal should be presumed as a bad signal!** This is the obvious one.
 There is no reason for a diver to communicate anything except "I need help!"
 Even if I was telling my safety to move out of frame, they should make the assumption that I need help.
 A good camera shot is not worth the risk of blacking out.
-I understand this rule doesn't apply for competition dives as a safety touching a diver can ruin a white-card, but this was not a competition.
+[Hawaii HammaHs has a great video of a very similar incident](https://www.youtube.com/watch?v=srpZeGYQ0WM) and comes up with the same rule.
+I understand this rule doesn't apply for competition dives as a safety touching a diver can ruin a white-card...but this was not a competition dive.
 2. **Plan your dive and dive your plan**.
 Borrowing this one from the scuba world.
 This was a complicated dive.
 If we didn't plan ahead, it could have been worse.
-3. **Pracice safety drills more often.** There was a unanimous agreement after this incident that we should run through safety drills more often.
+3. **Practice safety drills more often.** There was a unanimous agreement after this incident that we should run through safety drills more often.
-4. **Be concious of your limitations.** I should have known after my first dive of the day that was not in the best shape to do more 30 meter dives.
-I also should have practiced filming dives more often and at lower depths so that those skills are more refined, and come more naturally.
+4. **Be concious of your limitations.** I should have known after my first dive of the day that I was not in the best shape to do more 30 meter dives.
+I also should have practiced filming dives more often and at shallower depths so that those skills are refined, and come naturally.

 ## So...uh...how's the footage?
 Here's the video recorded by Diver B. It was not my camera, and isn't hosted on my channel. https://www.youtube.com/watch?v=EC35LUD2roY